pbklink/motif-core/etc/motif-core.api.md

     protected createRenderValue(): PriceRenderValue;
 }

-// Warning: (ae-missing-release-tag) "PriceDayTradesGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "PriceDayTradesGridField" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export class PriceDayTradesGridField extends DayTradesGridField {
     constructor(getDataItemCorrectnessIdEvent: DayTradesGridField.GetDataItemCorrectnessIdEventHandler);
     // (undocumented)
     protected compareValue(left: DayTradesDataItem.Record, right: DayTradesDataItem.Record, ascending: boolean): number;
     // (undocumented)
     protected createRenderValue(record: DayTradesDataItem.Record): DayTradesGridField.CreateRenderValueResult;
-    // (undocumented)
-    static readonly fieldStateDefinition: DayTradesGridField.FieldStateDefinition;
 }

 // Warning: (ae-missing-release-tag) "PriceHistoryPeriod" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)